Trans Land 2!

 Who is Trans Land for?

 It's for trans & nonbinary adults, using a very inclusive definition of trans & nonbinary (anyone who is not cis).
 It's especially for BIPOC trans & nonbinary folks and those who may not have much community or spaces of belonging elsewhere.
-We're here to grow that community!Our goal (dependent on applications) is to have a majority-BIPOC and BIPOC-centered community.
-At our previous, smaller, Trans Camp events, we've had between 55-65% BIPOC attendees.We love trans joy, trans community, trans dignity, trans decolonization, abolition, and trans liberation.
+We're here to grow that community!Our goal is to have a majority-BIPOC and BIPOC-centered community.
+At our last year's Trans Land and previous Trans Camp events, we've had between 55-65% BIPOC attendees.If you attended the first Trans Land in 2023, unfortunately you're not eligible for Trans Land 2 (except the small group of organizers)!
+The reasons for this are many, but we've found that having a large number of returnees at an event makes new attendees feel less welcome.
+We want folks to be on the same page when they arrive to meet new folks, make new friends, and grow new community. <3We love trans joy, trans community, trans dignity, trans decolonization, abolition, and trans liberation.
 We very much do not love racism, ableism, fatphobia, transmisogyny, capitalism, etc. We ask attendees to respect and grow these values with us!

 How do I apply?

 Click here or the button on top of the page!
-Applications are only open between June 22 and July 5, 2023.We don't know how many applications we're expecting, but we're limited to 150 attendees.
-We might need to be rejecting a lot of applications, unfortunately!We'll let you know if you're accepted on or close to July 12.
+Applications are only open between April 26 and May 7, 2024.We don't know how many applications we're expecting, but we're limited to 60 attendees.
+Because of space constraints, we'll likely be rejecting a lot of applications, unfortunately!We'll let you know if you're accepted on or close to May 12.
 We know that's not a lot of notice to get time off work or other obligations.
 If you need a decision earlier, please e-mail jerika.che@gmail.com or DM Seattle Trans Joy on Instagram and we'll see what we can do.

 How do you determine who is accepted?

-We prioritize BIPOC folks and other marginalized trans & nonbinary folks, including but not limited to disabled, neurodivergent, and socially isolated folks.
-We also want a wide mix of folks from different parts of our community, including different ages and genders.We ask a couple of short open-ended questions and ask for your social media information for vetting.
-These are important considerations.It's a very difficult process to sort through applications and make these decisions - y'all are wonderful. <3
+We read all your applications and prioritize folks who can make the whole time, BIPOC folks, and other marginalized trans & nonbinary folks, including but not limited to disabled, older, neurodivergent, and socially isolated folks.
+We also want a wide mix of folks from different parts of our community, including different ages and genders.We also prioritize folks living in the Pacific Northwest, or who have close ties here, to grow local community.
+We've had applications from all over including other countries for previous events!
+We typically accept a few folks from outside the area, especially organizers and activists.We ask a couple of short open-ended questions and ask for your social media information for vetting.
+These are important considerations.It's a very difficult process to sort through applications and make these decisions - y'all are all wonderful and please don't take any decision as a judgment on whether you deserve to be there. <3We're just unfortunately limited by space, and we choose not to rely on fees or first-come/first-serve methods.

 When is it?